input-output-hk/cardano-tutorials/node-setup/build.md

 5. Now we build and install the node with ``cabal``, which will take a couple of minutes the first time you do a build.
 Later builds will be much faster, because everything that does not change will be cached.

-   		cabal install cardano-node cardano-cli --installdir="$HOME/.local/bin"
+   		cabal install cardano-node cardano-cli

-   This will build and install `cardano-node` and `cardano-cli` in folder `~/.cabal/bin` by default, so the remark about your `PATH` from above applies here as well: Make sure folder `~/.cabal/bin` is in your path or copy the executables to a folder that is.
+   This will build and install `cardano-node` and `cardano-cli` into your `~/.cabal/bin` folder by default, so the remark about your `PATH` from above applies here as well: Make sure folder `~/.cabal/bin` is in your path or copy the executables to a folder that is.
+Alternatively you can add ` --installdir="$HOME/.local/bin"` to the `cabal install` command to install the `cardano-node` and `cardano-cli` directly into your `~/.local/bin` folder.

    __Note__: When using __cabal install__, make sure you have `overwrite-policy: always` in your `.cabal/config` or delete old version of `cardano-node` and `cardano-cli` from `~/.cabal/bin`.
 Otherwise cabal install will not overwrite the old executables.